khalid-hussain/shaheen/chap16.md

 murderer.
 I regret my sins and you have all the right to pronounce the worst of punishments for me."

-Badr Bin Mughira stood silently looking at him.
+Badr bin Mughira stood silently looking at him.
 It was Abu Abdullah in front of him.
-That very Abu Abdullah whose reputation of being a nation seller was engraved in the heart of every mujahid of Andalus...something that was difficult to forgive or forget even for a person like Badr Bin Mughira.
+That very Abu Abdullah whose reputation of being a nation seller was engraved in the heart of every mujahid of Andalus...something that was difficult to forgive or forget even for a person like Badr bin Mughira.

 He was saying to himself, "Alas!
 I wish I hadn't seen your face at this auspicious occasion."

-Moosa, Bashir, Abu Mohsin and Mansoor stood silently behind Badr Bin Mughira looking at each other.
-From Badr Bin Mughira's face, it was not difficult to analyze his thoughts.
+Moosa, Bashir, Abu Mohsin and Mansoor stood silently behind Badr bin Mughira looking at each other.
+From Badr bin Mughira's face, it was not difficult to analyze his thoughts.

-Abu Abdullah suddenly got up, limped a step forward and started looking at Badr Bin Mughira.
+Abu Abdullah suddenly got up, limped a step forward and started looking at Badr bin Mughira.
 A voice drenched in pain came out of his lips, "Why don't you kill me.
 The burden of my sins has become unbearable for me now."

 Tears flowed out of Abu Abdullah's eyes.
-Badr Bin Mughira stood like a rock.
+Badr bin Mughira stood like a rock.
 Abu Abdullah again said, "I had gotten rid of the burden of life.
 The horses of my enemy were about to crush my body but you oppressed me.
 For God's sake, kill me.
 My burden has become too much for this earth to bear."
 He was crying.

-There was no room in Badr Bin Mughira's heart for a traitor like Abu Abdullah but even an ordinary mujahid isn't accustomed to assaulting a fallen enemy no matter how angry he might be.
+There was no room in Badr bin Mughira's heart for a traitor like Abu Abdullah but even an ordinary mujahid isn't accustomed to assaulting a fallen enemy no matter how angry he might be.
 He said, "Abu Abdullah!
 Your tears don't impress me but your robe has stains of blood.
 In the battlefield, your blood has mixed